-(Mark one)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018

-OR

-For the transition period from

-to

-Commission file number 0-52423

-AECOM

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-1999 Avenue of the Stars, Suite 2600 Los Angeles, California 90067

-(Address of principal executive offices, including zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Common Stock, par value \$0.01 per

-Name of Exchange on Which Registered

-New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ⊠ Yes o No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. o Yes 🗵 No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes o No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \boxtimes Yes o No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "non-accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes

-Accelerated filer o

-Non-accelerated filer o

-Smaller reporting company o Emerging growth company o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No 🗵

-The aggregate market value of registrant's common stock held by non-affiliates on March 30, 2018 (the last business day of the registrant's most recently completed second fiscal quarter), based upon the closing price of a share of the registrant's common stock on such date as reported on the New York Stock Exchange was approximately \$5.5 billion.

-Number of shares of the registrant's common stock outstanding as of November 5, 2018: 156,351,525

-DOCUMENTS INCORPORATED BY REFERENCE

-Part III incorporates information by reference from the registrant's definitive proxy statement for the 2019 Annual Meeting of Stockholders, to be filed within 120 days of the registrant's fiscal 2018 year end.
+(Mark one) \boxtimes ANNUAL REPORT PUR SUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 19 34 I FOR THE FISCAL YEAR ENDE D SEPTEMBER 30, 2019 OR TRANSITION REPORT OF 1934 PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT For the transition period from n to Commission file nun AECO (Exact name of Registrant as s Delaware P.O.T 61-1088522 Si ate or Other Jurisdiction Of Incorporation or I.R.S.
+E mployer Identification Number 1999 Avenue of the Stars, Suite Los Angeles, California 2600 90067 Address of Principal Executive O ffices Zip Code - (040) 500 0 200 (213) 593-80 Registrant's Telephone Number Former Nam ne, Former Address and Former Fis cal Year, if Changed Since Las t Report Securities registered pursuant to Section 12(b) of the Act: Citle of each class Trading Symbol(s) ACM Name of each exchange on which registered 1 Stock, \$0.01 par value New York Stock Exchange Indicate l by check mark if the registrant is a well -known seasoned issuer, as defined in Rule 405 of the Securities A Act. ⊠ Yes ⊔ No Indicate l by check mark if the registrant is not re- quired to file reports pursuant to Se ction 13 or Section 15(d) of the e Act. □ Yes ☒ No ns (or for such shorter period that th d) of the Securities Exchange Act of 1934 during een subject to such filing requirements for the by check mark whether the registrant h apter) during the preceding 12 months be submitted pursuant to Rule 405 of Regulation nit such files). ⊠ Yes □ No n S-T ed filer, a smaller reporting company, or an eme ging growth company" in Rule 12b-2 of the Exc Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company erging growth company, indicate by ch standards provided pursuant to Section ted not to use the extended tra nsition period for complying with any new or re vise Indicate l by check mark whether the registrant is a shell company (as defined in Rul e 12b-2 of the Act).
+Yes □ N [o ⊠ siness day of the registrant's most recently comp he New York Stock Exchange was approximately Number o of shares of the registrant's common sto ock outstanding as of November 4, 2019: 157,086,194 - DOCUMENTS INCORPORAT Part III ir of the registrant's fis om the registrant's definitive proxy statement for the 2020 Annua al Meeting of Stockholders, to be filed within 120 day

+TABLE OF CONTENTS